Display and save execution plans

 Applies to: SQL Server Azure SQL Database Azure SQL Managed Instance

-This section explains how to display execution plans and how to save execution plans to a file in XML format by using Microsoft SQL Server Management Studio.
+This section explains how to display execution plans and how to save execution plans to a file in XML format by using SQL Server Management Studio (SSMS).

 Execution plans graphically display the data retrieval methods chosen by the SQL Server Query Optimizer.
 Execution plans represent the execution cost of specific statements and queries in SQL Server using icons rather than the tabular representation produced by the SET SHOWPLAN_ALL or SET SHOWPLAN_TEXT statements.
 This graphical approach is useful for understanding the performance characteristics of a query.

-While the SQL Server Query Optimizer produces only one execution plan, there is the concept of estimated execution plan and actual execution plan.
+While the SQL Server Query Optimizer produces only one execution plan, there is the concept of estimated execution plan, an actual execution plan, and live query statistics.

-- An estimated execution plan returns the execution plan as produced by the Query Optimizer at compile time.
-Producing the estimated execution plan does not actually execute the query or batch, and therefore does not contain any runtime information, such as actual resource usage metrics or runtime warnings.
+An estimated execution plan returns the compiled plan as produced by the Query Optimizer, based on estimations.
+This is the query plan that is stored in the plan cache.
+Producing the estimated execution plan doesn't actually execute the query or batch, and therefore doesn't contain any runtime information, such as actual resource usage metrics or runtime warnings.

 Submit and view feedback for